AndrewEllis93/Print-Tuning-Guide/README.md

 **(!)
 You should [calibrate your extruder](https://docs.vorondesign.com/build/startup/#extruder-calibration-e-steps) first.**

 **(!)
-If you are not familar with setting up start g-code, consider using the tower method instead.**
+If you are not willing to get familar with setting up start g-code, consider using the tower method instead.**
 - You can damage your printer if you don't set up the start g-code correctly, for example forgetting `QUAD_GANTRY_LEVEL` or `PRINT_START` (if used).
 ### Method